 Putting the obvious romantic appeal of Hardy aside for a moment, there are some beautiful shots of the bucolic Dorset (Wessex) countryside and pastoral life in the film.

 In all his novels, Hardy’s descriptions of the idyllic landscapes in which he was born and lived are astoundingly vivid and powerful.
 Also, one can find the recurring theme of the struggle of women against male-dominated Victorian morals and laws.
 And then there is the recurring depiction of the county town of Dorchester, which Hardy called Casterbridge.

-This October we offer a chance to immerse yourself in Hardy landscapes and characters, staying at 350 year-old Yalbury Cottage near Dorchester (Casterbridge) with superb classic food cooked with local produce from talented owner-chef, Jamie.
+We offer a chance to immerse yourself in Hardy landscapes and characters, staying at 350 year-old Yalbury Cottage near Dorchester (Casterbridge) with superb classic food cooked with local produce from talented owner-chef, Jamie Jones.

-The commentaries on our Hardy’s Wessex guided walking weekend (Fri 2nd October – Sunday 4th October 2015) include references to the life and relationships of, arguably, Hardy’s most famous and tragic heroine, Tess of the d’Urbervilles.
-We asked Aubrey to provide a synopsis of the novel:
+The commentaries on our Thomas Hardy’s Wessex Self-Guided Walks include references to the life and relationships of, arguably, Hardy’s most famous and tragic heroine, Tess of the d’Urbervilles.
+Here is a synopsis of the novel: